NathanQuayle/max-skill-trim/README.md

 > :information_source: The templates folder contains very simple `.afdesign` and `.psd` templates so that sizing and dimensions can be ensured.

 1. Create a trim using your preferred software.
-2. Inside custom-trims give your trim a name and create a folder for it.
+1. Inside custom-trims give your trim a name and create a folder for it.
-3. Export two images, one PNG for use in the client and one image for use in the README as an example.
+1. Export two images, one PNG for use in the client and one image for use in the README as an example.
-4. Update the screenshots table below with your new icon and link to client useable trim.
+1. Update the screenshots table below with your new icon and link to client useable trim.
+I personally use a short UUID generator for folder names, but feel free to use anything.
-5. Create a PR to merge your icon in.
+1. Create a PR to merge your icon in.

 [![Example of trim](custom-trims/XAHBvv/example.png)](custom-trims/XAHBvv/trim.png)